openlegacy/openlegacy-public-hub-demos/as400-pcml/banking/README.md

 ## Pre-Requirements

-- OpenLegacy cli installed on your PC.
+- OpenLegacy CLI installed on your PC.
 - Java 11.
 - OpenLegacy Hub account.
 - Legacy sources from the resources folder: